 For a successful website project, it is important to tell your brand's story in an engaging and memorable way.
 Your company's website should be a point of reference and a source of validation for users.
 If your current website does not accurately reflect your brand positioning and values, you should consider a redesign.

 2. have you optimised your search engine optimisation (SEO)?

 Implementing a solid search engine optimisation foundation and strategy will result in a better ranking of your website on the search engine results page.
 With increased brand and search visibility, there will naturally be more qualified leads visiting your website and the reach of your business will expand.

-The development of a new SEO-strategy has several advantages: Lead generation, brand awareness and increased organic traffic.
-To maximise brand awareness and search rankings, it is important to implement a search engine optimisation strategy that analyses Google Search Console and finds out which keywords are best for SEO and SERP visibility.
+The development of a new SEO strategy has several advantages: Lead generation, brand awareness and increased organic traffic.
+To maximise brand awareness and search rankings, it is important to implement a search engine optimisation strategy that analyses Google Search Console and finds out which keywords are relevant for SEO and SERP visibility are best.

 In other words, the content of your website should have the right title tags to rank and all Google best practices should be taken into account.
 Below are some tips to consider for SEO when redesigning a website and deciding if your website is already SEO friendly:

 - Is your content already ranking for Google keywords?

 - When was the last time you conducted an SEO audit?

 - Have you set up 301 and 302 redirects correctly?